ChaosRez/umbilical-choir-release-manager/README.md

 ```

 ## Status codes
-When a child is registered for a strategy (release), the status code will be `Todo`,
+Upon a child's registration within a Release Strategy, their status code is initialized to `Todo`,
-and `Stages` will be initialized for the child with `Pending` status for all stages.
+and the associated Release Strategy stages are assigned an initial status of `Pending`.

 When the child is notified of a release (by polling `/poll`), it will call on `/release` to get the instructions, and the release (strategy) status will be `Doing` and the first stage's status will set as `InProgress`.
 Then, the child is expected to run each stage and send the results to `/result`, where the stage's status also updates to either `Completed`, `Failure`, or `Error` (sent by the child agent).